kazi-mifta/blog/content/about.md

 I am an iOS developer and I like to study Algorithms.
 Beside that I am a huge fan of football.

 > In algorithms, as in life, persistence usually pays off.
+>
+>                                                                     - Steven S. Skiena

-I am Studying persistently at the last bench 😉
+I am Studying persistently at the last bench........

 ![](/uploads/last_bench.png)